freebsd/freebsd-quarterly/2020q2/multiarch-ci.md

 has been running FreeBSD builds and regression tests, making it easy to spot regressions.
-While CI was building images for all architectures, the regression tests were only run on amd64 and i386, which means they couldn't detect architecture-specific runtime breakage.
+While CI was building images for all architectures, the regression tests were only run on amd64 and i386, which means they couldn't detect architecture-specific runtime breakage on non-x86 architectures.
 The goal of this project is to run them for remaining architectures - ARM, ARM64, MIPS64, POWER, and RISC-V.

 The tests are being run using common, mostly machine-independent scripts.
 Those required some changes to make it possible to use QEMU in addition